Mission 01 · Stage 1

 }

-loop() turns the LED on, waits, off, waits — then Arduino runs loop() again automatically.
+loop() turns the light on, waits, turns it off, waits — then starts over all by itself!

 Show full sketch (blink-led.ino)